How to have a positive mindset. Stay tuned.

 My colleague, let’s call him Tom, is a real jerk.

-He is always, and I mean always, arguing that his way is the best way.
+That is to say, he is always, and I mean always, arguing that his way is the best way.
 He talks about all the work he has done with his “expensive and talented executive coach.”

-He thinks he is a great, compassionate, and inclusive leader.
+In addition, he thinks he is a great, compassionate, and inclusive leader.

 Then, how come all the executives on his team think he is, as I mentioned earlier, a jerk.
 A jerk who is always talking about how evolved he is.
 It’s bull!